CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 <li>No touch screen</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B07H6TVHD5/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07H6TVHD5&linkCode=as2&tag=technikaya-20&linkId=6e60f5aedeaa4cfdb600d8335b7e7f72{{</button>}}

-## 3. FITFORT Fitness Tracker
+### 3. FITFORT Fitness Tracker

 [![](/uploads/fitfort.jpg)](https://www.amazon.com/gp/product/B07XVHX8BC/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07XVHX8BC&linkCode=as2&tag=technikaya-20&linkId=2dda35d1313e8835d01f559b9800fab4)

-The third product on our list is the Fitfort fitness tracker.
+Third product is Fitfort fitness tracker.
 It is a fitness wristband.
 It can measure heart pressure, sleep quality, heart rate, step counts, and much more.
 This fitness tracker is your personal health secretary, which reminds you to move or drink water after a long time, working or gaming.
 The fitness tracker helps you to stay active throughout the day.
 It also helps you to get rid of bad habits.
 The fitness watch is your personal gym coach.

-The watch can easily track up to 14 [exercises](https://en.wikipedia.org/wiki/Exercise).
+The watch can easily track up to 14 exercises.
 If you are running, dancing, jogging, it will accurately measure all exercises.
 This health and fitness wrist band has a clear LCD (liquid crystal display).

 The watch has five different brightness levels, which help you watch crystal clear display in the dazzling sun.
 The watch has a  beautiful design.
 There is no need for charging cable.
 The user has to pull off the band.
 The watch will take a maximum of 1 or 2 hours for full charging.
 The built-in USB plug will be inserted in a USB charger.
 The charging will quickly starts.

-## Specifications
+#### Specifications

 {{<html-code tag="div">}}